FedericoPonzi/BillionTriplesDataset/report/report.md

 mkdir /tmp/mapreduce-output
 ```

-In order to work, Hadoop needs an clean output directory.
 In detail:

 - The first command create the mapreduce-output in tmp directory (which dosen't exists yet when I turn on my pc).
 - The second command removes the `/tmp/mapreduce-output`, which (usually) contains the output of the previous run.
 Without the first mkdir command, rm fails with an error (the directory dosent' exists).
-We can ignore this, but make programs happy is better in my opinion.
-- The third commands creates the `/tmp/mapreduce-output`, so it's ready to being used for the next run.
+- The third commands creates the `/tmp/mapreduce-output`, so it's ready for the next run.

 I've setup the run configuration to run these commands every time I press "play" on the IDE.